Alison Lapper: Marc Quinn sculpture

 Lapper was the subject of Marc Quinn's sculpture, Alison Lapper Pregnant.
 Initially she refused to pose for him, unsure of the manner in which he intended to depict disability.
 She wanted to be sure his perspective was not one of pity.

 Quinn observed that ancient statues whose limbs had fallen off were now often highly regarded.
 His aim was to create equally beautiful representations of bodies born naturally in that way.
 When he phoned again a few months later, Lapper informed him she was now seven months pregnant.
 His reply was, "That's even better!"
 In November 1999, Lapper went to Quinn's studio to have a cast made.

 The sculpture is made of Carrara marble.
 It occupied the fourth plinth in Trafalgar Square between September 2005 and late 2007.
 A large replica featured in the 2012 Summer Paralympics opening ceremony.

 Honours

 In May 2003, Lapper was awarded an MBE for services to art.
 In July 2014, she was awarded an honorary doctorate from the University of Brighton.

 Personal life

 Lapper had a son, Parys, with whom she was pregnant when posing for the Marc Quinn sculpture.
 He died suddenly from a suspected accidental drug overdose in August 2019, aged 19.
-His mother afterwards said that he had been bullied at school over her disability, which led to his being sectioned for mental health problems at the age of 17.
+His mother afterwards said that he had been bullied at school over her disability, which led to him being sectioned for mental health problems at the age of 17.

+Her grief led her to help create The Drug of Art, a charity which encourages young people to create art with the goal of combatting mental health issues for youth.

 Biography

+In 2006 Alison Lapper wrote My Life in My Hands, an autobiography chronicling her entire life story from her birth up until when Alison Lapper: Pregnant was erected.

 London Vénus: Une vie d'Alison Lapper, an unauthorised biography of Lapper in comic-book form, was published in France in 2022.
 It is written by Yaneck Chareyre and drawn by Mathieu Bertrand, and tells Lapper's story from her birth to the funeral of Parys Lapper.